byekelchik/ml_gui/README.md

 # ml_gui
-GUI to train various ML model with datasets in a mysql backend
+GUI to train various ML model with datasets in a mysql backend.